zefoy/ngx-perfect-scrollbar/README.md

-handlers                // List of event handlers to scroll the element. wheelSpeed              // Scroll speed for the mousewheel event (Default: 1). swipeEasing             // Use easing for the swipe scrolling (Default: true). wheelPropagation        // Propagate wheel events at the end (Default: false). swipePropagation        // Propagate swipe events at the end (Default: true). suppressScrollX         // Disable X axis in all situations (Default: false). suppressScrollY         // Disable Y axis ni all situations (Default: false). useBothWheelAxes        // Always use both of the wheel axes (Default: false). minScrollbarLength      // Minimum size (px) for the scrollbar (Default: null). maxScrollbarLength      // Maximum size (px) for the scrollbar (Default: null).
+handlers                // List of event handlers to scroll the element. wheelSpeed              // Scroll speed for the mousewheel event (Default: 1). swipeEasing             // Use easing for the swipe scrolling (Default: true). suppressScrollX         // Disable X axis in all situations (Default: false). suppressScrollY         // Disable Y axis ni all situations (Default: false). wheelPropagation        // Propagate wheel events at the end (Default: false). useBothWheelAxes        // Always use both of the wheel axes (Default: false). minScrollbarLength      // Minimum size (px) for the scrollbar (Default: null). maxScrollbarLength      // Maximum size (px) for the scrollbar (Default: null).